Ihornechypor/image_responsive/README.md

 # requestments node.js >= 14.15.0
 # gulp-cli instaled globaly
-# in case of some problems with node-gyp use `npm install --global --production windows-build-tools@4.0.0` in administrative mode in powershell
+# in case of some problems with node-gyp use `npm install --global --production windows-build-tools` in administrative mode in powershell
 #
 #
 # how to use